github/docs/content/education/manage-coursework-with-github-classroom/integrate-github-classroom-with-an-ide/integrate-github-classroom-with-an-ide.md

 intro: 'You can preconfigure a supported integrated development environment (IDE) for assignments you create in {% data variables.product.prodname_classroom %}.'
 versions:
   fpt: '*'
+permissions: Organization owners who are admins for a classroom can integrate {% data variables.product.prodname_classroom %} with an IDE.
+For more information on classroom admins, see "[About management of classrooms](/education/manage-coursework-with-github-classroom/teach-with-github-classroom/manage-classrooms#about-management-of-classrooms)."
 redirect_from:
   - /education/manage-coursework-with-github-classroom/online-ide-integrations
   - /education/manage-coursework-with-github-classroom/integrate-github-classroom-with-an-online-ide